-"comput languages" a stem query may not appear within a phrase (author: (subject: smith)) a field-specific query may not be nested inside another field-specific query Mr. Rogers' neighborhood punctuation (such as periods and apostrophes) must be omitted from all queries (topic: reagan) TOPIC is not a valid field name.
+"comput languages" a stem query may not appear within a phrase (author: (subject: smith)) a field-specific query may not be nested inside another field-specific query Mr. Rogers' neighborhood punctuation (such as periods and apostrophes) cannot be entered in queries (topic: reagan) TOPIC is not a valid field name.
 The valid field names are listed in Section 3.1. (a or (b) or c parentheses must be balanced